 If you conduct a study about gym behaviors, consider writing a separate blog post about differences in behaviors among each generation: Gen Z, Millennials, Gen X, Boomers, etc. This maximizes usage and visibility of the results, rather than writing just a single post.

-This was a guest post from George Kuhn.
+About the Author This was a guest post from George Kuhn.
 George is the Owner & President of Drive Research, a local market research company in Syracuse, NY.
 The firm recently partnered with ABC Creative on a New York State Travel and Tourism Study to understand the impact on consumer behavior with COVID-19.